cul/rubocul/README.md

 ```
 rubocop --auto-gen-config  --auto-gen-only-exclude --exclude-limit 10000
 ```
-## Versioning & Dependencies

-This project depends on `bixby`, which depends on `rubocop` and `rubocop-rspec`. `bixby` supports versions its dependent gems pessimistically.
-Therefore we also support version of `bixby` pessimistically.
-Once we get a release candidate we will match major version numbers with `bixby` major version numbers.

 ## Configuration Suggestion

-If a member of our team would like to suggest a change to our configuration, please open a github pull request with your change and an explanation of why you think it's necessary/valuable.
-Please add your new configuration to the `rubocop_default.yml` file.
+If you'd like to propose a change to our configuration, please open a github pull request with the change (in rubocop_default, or the appropriate rubocup_rules_* file) with an explanation of why it would be useful.

 ## Testing